leisurecodog/E2E-Behavior-Classification/README.md

 If you want to replace the module, you need to rewrite the corresponding file in the module folder, such as TP_module/TP.py

-## Training & Testing
+## Train & Test
 Each folder of module have a folder name call **source_code** except OT module, this folder contains all of original files. if needs any training, testing or others, you can use this folder.

 In the following guide will describe how to use  source code of each module.

 ### MOT module

 If you want to train original ByteTrack, please click the [github link](https://github.com/ifzhang/ByteTrack) and follow the guide.

 Or you can just train other object detector like [SSD](https://arxiv.org/abs/1512.02325?context=cs) or others, then replace the YOLOX to what you train like [demo_track_yolov5.py](./parallel/MOT_module/source_code/tools/demo_track_yolov5.py).

+Evaluate and Test also can follow original ByteTrack guide.

+### TP module

+If you want to training the

 ## Dataset
 ### BDD100K/BDD100K MOT